F0rest1er/PocketAssistant/README.md

 # PocketAssistant

-A small project developed using HTML, CSS, JS, PHP.
-The project implements the functionality of selecting a random number, generating a strong password, playing roulette, converting images and checking the password for reliability.
-The site also supports changing dark and light themes.
+A small project developed using HTML, CSS with LESS, JS, PHP.
+The project implements the functionality of choosing a random number, generating a strong password, playing roulette, converting images, checking the password for strength and the ability to toss a coin.
+The site also supports changing the dark and light theme.